christian-schlichtherle/neuron-di/README.md

 ### About Application Performance

-Neuron DI uses reflection to analyze neuron and dependency provider classes or interfaces at runtime.
+Neuron DI uses reflection to analyze neuron and dependency delegate classes or interfaces at runtime.
 It saves its findings in class-loader sensitive caches to speed up subsequent calls.
 For proxy class generation, it uses ASM.
 The actual dispatching of synapse methods to dependency provider methods or fields is done using method handles.